Nathan Alterman: Literary career

 In 1942, when the first news about the Holocaust reached the Zionist Jewish community in British Mandate Palestine, Alterman wrote a poem, which can be described as a sarcastic paraphrase on the Jewish prayer, "Praised are You ... who has chosen us out of all the nations".
-In this poem Alterman says, "At our children's cry, shadowed by scaffolds, we heard not the world's furor.
+In this poem, Alterman says, "At our children's cry, shadowed by scaffolds, we heard not the world's furor.
 For you have chosen us out of all nations, you loved and favoured us.
-For you have chosen us of all nations, of Norwegians, Czechs and Britons.
+For you have chosen us of all nations, of Norwegians, Czechs, and Britons.
 As they march toward scaffolds, Jewish children of reason, they know their blood shan't be reckoned among the rest, they just call to the mother 'turn away your face'."
 In 1943, Alterman wrote the maqama "The Swedish Tongue", in which he praised Sweden's willingness to welcome Jewish refugees from Denmark.

 In 1943, he also wrote a poem that was critical of Pope Pius XII, a poem that is featured at the Yad Vashem museum.

-In 1945–1947, Alterman's weekly column in the Labour Movement "Davar" newspaper denounced the British army's oppressive measures and praising the illegal immigrant boats landing Jewish holocaust survivors on the country's shores, in defiance of British policy.
+In 1945–1947, Alterman's weekly column in the Labour Movement "Davar" newspaper denounced the British army's oppressive measures and praised the illegal immigrant boats landing Jewish holocaust survivors on the country's shores, in defiance of British policy.
 The most well-known of these is the 1945 "In Praise of an Italian Captain" (נאום תשובה לרב חובל איטלקי).

 In the early stages of the 1948 Arab–Israeli War he wrote numerous patriotic poems, the most well-known of which is "The Silver Platter" (מגש הכסף magásh ha-késef).
 Having become a canonical text read on Israel's Remembrance Day, this poem was written in response to Chaim Weizmann's words in December 1947, after the adoption of the UN Partition Plan for Palestine, "No state is ever handed on a silver platter...
 The partition plan does not give the Jews but an opportunity".
-In his poem, Alterman describes a scene similar to the Biblical Revelation on Mount Sinai, where the Jewish People are waiting to receive the Jewish state, as the Israelite were waiting to receive the Torah.
+In his poem, Alterman describes a scene similar to the Biblical Revelation on Mount Sinai, where the Jewish People are waiting to receive the Jewish state, as the Israelites were waiting to receive the Torah.
 And yet, instead of Moses descending with the Tablets of Stone, the people see two unfamiliar youths, a boy and a girl, wounded and near dead with exhaustion.
 When asked, "Who are you?" they reply, "We are the silver platter on which the state of the Jews was handed to you".